robertialenti/Skyscrapers/README.md

 In this section, I import the libraries needed to scrape the building data.
 The building-level data is gathered from [SkyscraperPage](https://skyscraperpage.com/), which provides comprehensive coverage of large buildings across more than 7,000 cities.
 The scraper uses Selenium and BeautifulSoup to dynamically navigate the website and parse HTML on each city's webpage.
 In each city, I collect property-level information for all buildings, which includes their address, completion status, height, etc. The scraper uses an undetected Chrome instance.
 I also recommend also using a VPN.

 ### 2. Geocoding
-Next, I geocode all of the buildings by programatically passing their addresses into Google's Geocoding API.
+Next, I geocode all of the buildings whose details I gathered by programatically passing their addresses into Google's Geocoding API.

 ### 3. Cleaning
+In this section, I clean the data by removing potential duplicates, extracting country from building address, and imputing building height for buildings without a published height.
 As I will be plotting skyscraper construction by metro area, I choose to simply geoccode a small sample of buildings from each metropolitain area and use the average latitude and longitude to geolocate the metro area.
 This reduces the number of geocoding calls performed with Google's Geocoding API - as it circumvents the need to geolocate each metro areas constituent cities - and makes the visualization more readable.

-The complete dataset has the following variables.
-The dataset includes xx buildings from yy cities and zz metropoltain areas.
-- id_city: City unique identifier
-- name_metro_area: Metropolitain area name
-- name_city: City name
-- name_building: Building name
-- address_building: Building address
-- status_building: Building status (built, proposed, in construction, postponed)
-- height_building_ft: Building height in feet
-- height_building_m: Building height in meters
-- year_started_building: Year that building construction began or is expected to begin
-- year_finished_building: Year that building construction ended or is expected to end
-- latitude_building: Building latitude
-- longitude_building: Building longitude
-- skyscraper: Indicator variable, equal to 1 if a building has a height greater than 100 meters, and 0 otherwise

 The data is aggregated by metropolitain area using SkyscraperPage's aggregation.
 Cities that do not belong to metropolitain areas are left ungrouped.